BEVTrack: A Simple and Strong Baseline for 3D Single Object Tracking in Bird's-Eye View: Experiment

 \subsection{Experimental Settings}

-\paragraph{Datasets} We validate the effectiveness of BEVTrack on three widely-used challenging datasets: KITTI~\cite{KITTI}, NuScenes~\cite{NuScenes}, and Waymo Open Dataset (WOD)~\cite{waymo}.
+We validate the effectiveness of BEVTrack on three widely-used challenging datasets: KITTI~\cite{KITTI}, NuScenes~\cite{NuScenes}, and Waymo Open Dataset (WOD)~\cite{waymo}.
 KITTI contains 21 video sequences for training and 29 video sequences for testing.
 We follow previous work~\cite{P2B} to split the training set into train/val/test splits due to the inaccessibility of the labels of the test set.
 NuScenes contains 1,000 scenes, which are divided into 700/150/150 scenes for train/val/test.
 Following the implementation in~\cite{BAT}, we compare with the previous methods on five categories including \textit{Car}, \textit{Pedestrian}, \textit{Truck}, \textit{Trailer}, and \textit{Bus}.
 WOD includes 1150 scenes with 798 for training, 202 for validation, and 150 for testing.
 Following M2-Track~\cite{M2Track}, We conduct training and testing respectively on the training and validation set.

-\paragraph{Evaluation Metrics} Following~\cite{P2B}, we adopt Success and Precision defined in one pass evaluation (OPE)~\cite{metrics} as the evaluation metrics.
-Success denotes the Area Under Curve (AUC) for the plot showing the ratio of frames where the Intersection Over Union (IoU) between the predicted box and the ground truth is larger than a threshold, ranging from 0 to 1, while Precision denotes the AUC for the plot showing the ratio of frames where the distance between their centers is within a threshold, ranging from 0 to 2 meters.
+Following~\cite{P2B}, we adopt Success and Precision defined in one pass evaluation (OPE)~\cite{metrics} as the evaluation metrics.